 Limits

-At any frequency combination from 2570 MHz to 2690 MHz and from 3410 MHz to 3600 MHz (tbc), the unwanted signals shall not reduce the probability of detection of wanted signals by more than 15 % if their signal level is up to 12 dB or more below the level of the wanted signal at the receiver RF input.The unwanted signals shall not increase the false alarm rate by more than a ratio of 2.
+At any frequency combination from 2570 MHz to 2690 MHz and from 3410 MHz to 3600 MHz (tbc), the unwanted signals shall not reduce the probability of detection of wanted signals by more than 15 % (tbc) if their signal level is up to 12 dB or more below the level of the wanted signal at the receiver RF input.

+The two-tone linearity of the receiver, for two signals with a frequency distance of IFH or IFL (or third order intercept point), measured at receiver output for a signal at 3 dB below ADC full scale, shall be greater than 50 dB (tbc) when the receiver is set to its nominal gain.

+NOTE: IFH and IFL being respectively the receiver higher and lower intermediate frequencies.

+The unwanted signals shall not increase the false alarm rate by more than a ratio of 2.

 Conformance

-The conformance tests for this requirement shall be as defined in clause 0.Receiver unwanted emissions in the spurious domain.
+The conformance tests for this requirement shall be as defined in clause 0.

-As a default, the limit for unwanted emissions in the spurious domain referenced at the antenna port should respect those in ERC/REC 74-01 [i.3].